The sum-free process: Introduction

 One notable instance of this algorithm is the $H$-free process for any fixed $k$-uniform hypergraph $H$ (where $k \ge 2$ so $H$ might be a graph).
 The process starts with an empty hypergraph on vertex set $[n]$, and iteratively inserts randomly chosen hyperedges so long as we never create a subhypergraph isomorphic to $H$.
 The $H$-free process can be viewed as an instance of the random greedy independent set algorithm running on a hypergraph $\mathcal{H}$ with vertex set $\binom{[n]}{k}$, where each edge of the hypergraph $\mathcal{H}$ corresponds to a subset of $\binom{[n]}{k}$ forming a copy of $H$.

 Bohman \cite{Bo10} analyzed the $H$-free process when $H$ is the graph $K_3$, determining (up to a constant) how long the process lasts , and bounding the independence number of the final graph formed.
 Bohman's analysis of the process included information about the independence number of the graph produced, and gave a second proof that the Ramsey number $R(3,t)$ is $\Omega \left( \frac{t^2}{\log t} \right)$.
 In the same paper, Bohman considered the $K_4$-free process and improved the best known lower bound on $R(4,t)$.
 Bohman and Keevash \cite{Hfree} went on to analyze the $H$-free process for many other graphs $H$, resulting in new lower bounds on $R(s,t)$ for fixed $s \ge 5$, and new lower bounds on the Tur\'{a}n numbers of certain bipartite graphs.
 More recently, Bohman and Keevash \cite{BKtridynamic}, and independently Fiz Pontiveros, Griffiths, and Morris \cite{FGM} proved that the $K_3$-free process terminates with $\left(\frac{1}{2 \sqrt{2}} + o(1) \right) \log^{1/2} n \cdot n^{3/2}$ edges (and also gave better bounds on the indpendence number of the graph produced by the $K_3$-free process).
-We make a conjecture that would generalize this result.
-With Bohman, the author in \cite{Hind} consider the independent set process on a general class of hypergraphs, and proved a lower bound (on the size of the final independent set) which generalizes many of the known lower bounds for specific hypergraphs.
+Other specific instances of $H$-free processes have been further studied, on some of which there are upper and lower bounds (matching up to a constant factor) on the final size of the graph, notably the $K_4$-free process by Warnke \cite{Wa3} and independently Wolfovitz \cite{Wz2}; the $C_\ell$-free process by Warnke \cite{Wa2} and independently Picollelli \cite{P3}; and the $(K_4-e)$-free process (also known as the diamond-free process) by Picollelli \cite{P1}.
+With Bohman, the author in \cite{Hind} considers the independent set process on a general class of hypergraphs, and proved a lower bound (on the size of the final independent set) which generalizes many of the known lower bounds for specific hypergraphs.
 The general bound in \cite{Hind} applies to some instances of the $H$-free process where $H$ is a hypergraph, as well as the $k$-AP-free process (which chooses elements of $\mathbb{Z}_n$ while avoiding a $k$-term arithmetic progression).

 \begin{theorem} Let $r$ and $ \epsilon > 0 $ be fixed.
 Let $ {\mathcal H} $ be a $ r$-uniform, $D$-regular hypergraph on $N$ vertices such that $ D > N^{\epsilon} $.
 Define the {\em degree} of a set $ A \subset V(\mathcal{H})$ to be the number of edges of $ {\mathcal H} $ that contain $A$.
 For $ a = 2, \dots, r-1 $ we define $ \Delta_a( {\mathcal H}) $ to be the maximum degree of $A$ over $A \in \binom{V}{a} $.
 We also define the {\em $b$-codegree} of a pair of distinct vertices $ v,v'$ to be the number of edges $e,e' \in {\mathcal H} $ such that $ v \in e \setminus e', v' \in e' \setminus e$ and $ |e \cap e'|=b $.
 We let $ \G_b ( \mc{H}) $ be the maximum $b$-codegree of $ {\mathcal H} $.